dan-nagle/h2m/README.txt

 the positions mentioned in this document).

-3. LLVM/Clang packages will be searched for in standard places before CMake even looks at the configuration variables specified.
+3. LLVM/Clang packages will be searched for in standard places before CMake even looks at the manual configuration variables specified.
 If CMake gives a message about unused variables, this often indicates that a cached variable is being used or the package is in a default location and has been found.
-This may result in incompatible versions of Clang and LLVM and linker errors.
+This often results in incompatible versions and linker errors.

+4. Problems with the LLVM build occur more frequently with github downloads than with Curl downloads.
+Often, the problem will be resolved by restarting the process.

 3)   USAGE OF H2M